jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 Talk is cheap.
 Anyone can do it.
 Because anyone can say anything, it doesn't have much worth.
 That's not the only problem with people who spend a lot of time talking about what they're going to do instead of doing it.

 They also aren't doing things if they're busy talking about doing things.
-People who have done things like to show that they've done things, if for no other reason than it distinguishes them from talkers.
+People who have done things like to show that they've done things for no reason other than it distinguishes them from talkers.

-Here's another way to look at this: if someone is capable of performing a task, you'll either have heard about them or they will show you what they've done.
-They will not just rely on their own boasts.
+Here's another way to look at this: if someone is capable of performing a task, you'll either have heard about them, or they will show you what they've done.
+They will not just rely on their boasts.

 > Had these ni\*\*as tellin' lies, they just sound true<br>Ni\*\*a if you had it like that I would've found you
 >